Absence Seizure -

-Also termed ‘drop attack’.
-Muscles of the body briefly stiffen simultaneously, and if standing, the person will crash to the ground.
-These often happen in sleep.
-More likely to be seen in people with complex epilepsy syndromes.
+A seizure that causes brief muscle stiffening and if standing, the person will fall rapidly to the ground.
+Tonic seizures can also happen in sleep.
+They are more likely to be seen in people with complex epilepsy syndromes.
+Also termed ‘drop attacks’

 Tonic-clonic seizure -

-Previously called “Grand Mal” and also termed convulsion or fit.
 These are the most universally recognised seizures.
-They often begin with a sudden cry and loss of consciousness.
-The body becomes quite stiff (tonic) shortly followed by jerking of the muscles (clonic).
+They often begin with a sudden cry, the body becomes quite stiff (tonic) shortly followed by jerking of the muscles (clonic).
 The seizure usually lasts no more than 2 minutes and is followed by a period of confusion, agitation or sleep.
 Headaches and soreness are common afterwards.
+Previously called “Grand Mal”

 Also known as Topamax.
 Used in focal and generalised onset seizures.
 Also used in Lennox -Gastaut syndrome.

-Identifiable causes for seizure activity in an individual often referred to as seizure triggers.
+Identifiable causes or provocation of seizures in an individual, often referred to as seizure triggers.

 Is an inherited condition which benign tumours affect the brain, eyes, skin and internal organs.
-Epilepsy occurs in 80% of cases, and the type of seizures are strongly age related.
+Epilepsy occurs in 80% of people affected, and the type of seizures are strongly age related.